Corporate governance

 Genova is a Swedish public limited company with its ordinary shares listed on Nasdaq Stockholm Main Market and bonds listed on Nasdaq Stockholm.
 Corporate governance in Genova is based on laws, our Articles of Association, Nasdaq Stockholm’s Rule Book for Issuers and the Swedish Corporate Governance Code as well as the rules and recommendations issued by relevant organisations.
 Our ambition is to maintain effective and transparent corporate governance, in order to strengthen Genova’s trust and create a solid relation with our shareholders.

 Corporate governance in Genova aims to ensure that rights and obligations are distributed among the company’s bodies in accordance with applicable laws, regulations and procedures.
 Effective and transparent corporate governance enables the shareholders to assert their interest vis-a-vis company management, while creating a clear division of roles and responsibilities between management and the Board, as well as otherwise within the company.
 Such clear and transparent corporate governance results in efficient decision-making, enabling Genova to act fast when new business opportunities arise.
-The Corporate Governance Report provides an overview of Genova’s corporate governance system and includes the Board’s description of internal control and risk management in regard to financial reporting.
+The Corporate Governance Report provides an overview of Genova’s corporate governance system and includes the Board’s description of internal control and risk management

 Corporate governance reports